alexch/codelikethis/public/projects/today_i_learned_cli.md

 # Today I Learned - Command Line

 During your programming journey you will come across questions every day and need to find answers for those questions.
-Recent studies have found a [cognitive benefit to journaling](https://psychcentral.com/lib/the-health-benefits-of-journaling/) when learning new content, or balancing between multiple priorities.
+Studies have found a [cognitive benefit to journaling](https://psychcentral.com/lib/the-health-benefits-of-journaling/) when learning new content, or balancing between multiple priorities.
 For many people the act of writing down a problem, the path to finding a solution, and the answer, stimulates pathways in the brain which help in memory recall and problem solving.

 Your task for this project is to build a command line program which you can use to record, search, edit, and reference answers for various programming questions and answers.